ducaale/xh/README.md

-    -h, --headers                     Print only the response headers, shortcut for --print=h -b, --body                        Print only the response body, Shortcut for --print=b -v, --verbose                     Print the whole request as well as the response --all                         Show any intermediary requests/responses while following redirects with follow -q, --quiet                       Do not print to stdout or stderr -S, --stream                      Always stream the response body -o, --output <FILE>               Save output to FILE instead of stdout
+    -h, --headers                     Print only the response headers, shortcut for --print=h -b, --body                        Print only the response body, Shortcut for --print=b -v, --verbose                     Print the whole request as well as the response --all                         Show any intermediary requests/responses while following redirects with --follow -P, --history-print <FORMAT>      The same as --print but applies only to intermediary requests/responses -q, --quiet                       Do not print to stdout or stderr -S, --stream                      Always stream the response body -o, --output <FILE>               Save output to FILE instead of stdout